 A recent article by Dana-Farber Cancer Institute, "Transforming End of Life Care through Communication," states something vitally important:

-So many of us are not keeping this important piece of our service at the forefront of our minds.
+So many of us are not keeping this important piece of our service at the forefront of our minds (it is commonly written about by families).
 This is not new information, but something that we need to hear restated in a zillion different ways to keep it ever present.
 We need to listen carefully to each person we are accompanying.
 We should not assume that we know what their goals are, even if we feel we already might know them.

 Some of us bring out assumptions that are based on our own experience and/or what we read about in end of life literature.
 But our role is to be one who listens, first and foremost.
 Don't get so busy thinking of the next thing to say that you miss the cues and requests of those you are serving.
 Presence and deep listening are so vital.